 - New Mexico

 - West Virginia

-States with Legislation Pending:
+2. Some States Have Legislation Pending:

-Some states have pending legislation and are on the waiting list to be added to the compact nursing license.
+Some states have pending legislation and are on the waiting list to be added to the enhanced compact nursing license.
 Those states are:

 So, now you’re probably wondering, how do I know if I’m a qualified RN, LPN, or VN?
 First and foremost, you must currently reside in a compact license state in order to qualify for a compact nursing license.
 Once you are licensed in a state that participates in the compact license, you can apply to expand your license across state lines.
 Fees to do this are different depending on what state you live in.
-There are other requirements you need to meet in order to qualify for a compact nursing license, such as to have graduated from a board-approved education program and passed proper testing and have a criminal background check conducted by the federal government, among other things listed on the National Council of State Board of Nursing website.
+There are other requirements you need to meet in order to qualify for a compact nursing license, such as to have graduated from a board-approved education program and passed proper testing.
+You also need to have a criminal background check conducted by the federal government, among other things listed on the National Council of State Board of Nursing website.

-How Does the Compact Nursing License Work for States Not Included?
+5. How Does the Compact Nursing License Work for States Not Included?

 How does the compact nursing license work if you want to work in a state that is not included in the compact nursing license?
 Unfortunately, the answer is that the compact license doesn’t work in states that are not currently participating.
 For example, if you want to be a travel nurse in Hawaii or Alaska but you live in Maryland, you will have to get a license to practice in those individual states since the compact license isn’t in effect there.
 You can do this by applying for licensure by endorsement to the board of nursing in whatever state it is that you wish to practice in.

 Of course, new states are regularly joining the compact nursing license.
 Even if your state is not currently considering legislation to introduce the eNLC, they may consider it in the future.
 While you are limited in where you can practice now, you might have more options later on.Attention!
 Due to COIVD-19, there are changes to compact licensing.
 Learn more here!